Paperback-iOS/website/src/help/contribution/README.md

   Any help improving this [website](https://github.com/Paperback-iOS/website/) is definitely welcome.

  * **Paperback extensions-common**
-   Common models and type definitions for developing a Paperback source.
+   Contains the models and type definitions necessary for developing a Paperback extension.

  * **Paperback CLI**
    Our CLI tool to bundle extensions repositories.